Rolling with the Punches – Written Late Nov 2014.

 * She called Wednesday morning to say she was ready to walk over and roll her sleeves up to help with Thanksgiving prep.
 I reminded her of our plans and she asked simply, “The Bank?”
-I had to remind her that she expressed the desire to extract cash (multiple times) from the bank the day before.
+I had to remind her that she expressed a desire to extract cash (multiple times) from the bank the day before.
 I stopped short of describing the urgency that this expression carried.

 * We went on our little outing.
-She added the much talked about bottle of wine she wanted to contribute to today’s dinner, despite my assuring her we had enough, to the shopping cart.
+She added the much talked about bottle of wine she wanted to contribute to this evening’s dinner, despite my assuring her we had enough, to the shopping cart.
 Later in the afternoon she asked if I was going to the grocery.
 I said, “No mom, we went this morning.”
 She said, “Oh, that’s right.”

 * When we arrived at her Mainland home on Monday she unpacked a small packback of food she brought from her Island home.
 I laughed and called it the Clown Packback.
 It was magic.
 The food just kept coming out!
 She brought enough food for breakfasts and lunches (if one included the canned soup stores in the cupboard) for a week, while professing wanting to return to the Island on Friday.
 I’m talking: 3 yogurts, a pint of cottage cheese, 2 grapefruit, a lemon, butter, cheese, french bread, apples, a mango, three eggs, 2 gatorades, a sausage and several other things I’m glazing over… We then had to go to the market and buy cereal, whole milk and bananas to add to her supplies.
 My husband say of his mother-in-law, “She is a model of self reliance.”

 * While she was putting all of this food away she was also trying to take stock of what she needed.
 She could not recall what was in the (soup) cupboard that she just spent 4 seconds staring at, and opened it 3-4 times.
-This in figuring out if she had things for the 1 (one) lunch she would be having on her own.
+This, in figuring out if she had things for the 1 (one) lunch she would be having on her own.
 She couldn’t get everything in the fridge all at once or recall what was in the fridge once she’s placed it there.
 I sat at the kitchen counter gently redirecting and making her shopping list for her.